Graduate Classes

 Class mentors: Jun.-Prof. Dr. Roman Bartosch & Jun.-Prof. Dr. Wiebke Dannecker

 Class 10 focusses on processes of subject-oriented teaching and learning and their reflexions at the intersection of the humanities and educational sciences, including theoretical, conceptual, and empirical approaches to research.
-Potential research questions touch upon historical, systematic, and applied perspectives as well as normative aspects of (extracurricular) learning and address topics such as heterogeneity, digitisation, multilingualism, sustainability, and cultural learning in disciplinary and interdisciplinary contexts.
+Potential research questions touch upon historical, systematic, and applied perspectives, as well as normative aspects of (extracurricular) learning and address topics such as heterogeneity, digitisation, multilingualism, sustainability, and cultural learning in disciplinary and interdisciplinary contexts.
 The class is a joint endeavour of the a.r.t.e.s.
 Graduate School and the Graduate School of Teacher Education (Graduiertenschule für LehrerInnenbildung) of the UoC and collaborates closely with the Interdisciplinary Research Centre for Education in the Humanities (Interdisziplinäres Forschungszentrum für Didaktiken der Geisteswissenschaften, IFDG).

 Class 11: “Anschließen – Ausschließen”

-Class 11 focuses on practices of connection and exclusion.
-It is interested in the 'other side' of connection operations in the networks of media, society, economy, politics, law, science, art and culture.
+Class 11 focuses on practices of inclusion and exclusion.
+It is interested in the 'other side' of connection operations in the networks of media, society, economy, politics, law, science, art, and culture.
 It addresses the exclusions that accompany the established practices of connection in globalized networks.
 The focus of the research is on practices of local particularization that can be traced beyond the ideal of global standardization and interconnectedness and thus emerge beyond common national-cultural boundary markers and a priori defined historical periods that inform different concepts of modernity.
 These are the deviating structures that can be demonstrated with regard to the practices of local particularization beyond the ideal of global standardization and networking, which is decisive for different concepts of modernity.
 Thus, the references of the research profile stretch beyond national and cultural borders and predefined historical periods.
 In order to do this, a new transdisciplinary methodology that focuses on processual action and dialogue will be developed to examine the interplay between participation and dissidence.
-In comparison of historical processes of change and different global, regional and local spaces, this leads to questions of power, participation, self-determination and heteronomy as well as the fragmented perception and symbolic narrativization of the world.
+In comparison of historical processes of change and different global, regional and local spaces, this leads to questions of power, participation, self-determination, and heteronomy, as well as the fragmented perception and symbolic narrativization of the world.